 Caprese Spaghetti Squash

 Perfect for fall, this roasted Spaghetti squash is topped with basil, cheese, and cherry tomatoes for a comforting dinner.
 It serves 2-4 people as a main dish depending on who you're serving it to.

-- 1/2 pint cherry tomatoes
+- 1 pint cherry tomatoes

 - 2 tablespoons olive oil (plus extra to grease the pan)

 - 1/2 teaspoon salt

-- 1/3 cup fresh basil leaves (chopped)
+- 1/2 cup fresh basil leaves, roughly chopped

-- 2 tablespoons fresh parmesan cheese
+- 1/4 cup fresh parmesan cheese

-Preheat your oven to 400F.
+Preheat the oven to 400F.